FusionCache/docs/docs/index.md

 The reasons for this:
 - Reduce memory usage by users only using/enabling the bulk interface when required
-- It is more efficient to issue a single large `STORE` query than thousands of smaller queries.
+- It is more efficient to issue a single large `STORE` query than thousands of smaller queries

 <br/>